yagmursubasi/Shoes-E-Commerce-App/README.md

-# 🏀 Kicks - Sneaker E-Commerce Application
+# Kicks - Shoes E-Commerce Application
 In this project, I designed a modern **sneaker e-commerce platform**.
 The platform allows users to view and explore products, while admins can manage product details easily.